jcjveraa/rova-osm-bridge/README.md

 # rova-osm-bridge
-Bridging information from the ROVA site to
+The purpose of this small project is to upload information from the ROVA site to open street map, such that one can find trash containers in (for instance) Zwolle.